finbourne/lusid-sdk-python/sdk/docs/StructuredResultDataApi.md

     # opts.total_timeout_ms = 30_000

     # uncomment the below to use an api client factory with overrides
-    # api_client_factory = ApiClientFactory(opts=opts)
+    # api_client_factory = SyncApiClientFactory(opts=opts)

-    api_client_factory = ApiClientFactory()
+    api_client_factory = SyncApiClientFactory()

-    # Enter a context with an instance of the ApiClientFactory to ensure the connection pool is closed after use
+    # Enter a context with an instance of the SyncApiClientFactory to ensure the connection pool is closed after use
-    async with api_client_factory:

     # Create an instance of the API class
     api_instance = api_client_factory.build(StructuredResultDataApi)
     scope = 'scope_example' # str | The scope in which to retrieve the virtual document. code = 'code_example' # str | The code of the virtual document to retrieve. source = 'source_example' # str | The source of the virtual document to retrieve. result_type = 'result_type_example' # str | The result type of the virtual document to retrieve. effective_at = 'effective_at_example' # str | The effectiveAt datetime at which to retrieve the virtual document. as_at = '2013-10-20T19:20:30+01:00' # datetime | The asAt datetime at which to retrieve the virtual document.
 Defaults to returning the latest version if not specified. (optional) page = 'page_example' # str | The pagination token to use to continue listing virtual document rows from a previous               call to list virtual document rows.
 This value is returned from the previous call.
 If a pagination token is               provided the filter, effectiveAt, and asAt fields must not have changed since the original request. (optional) limit = 56 # int | When paginating, limit the number of returned results to this many. (optional) filter = 'filter_example' # str | Expression to filter the result set.
 Read more about filtering results from LUSID here:               https://support.lusid.com/filtering-results-from-lusid. (optional)

     try:
         # uncomment the below to set overrides at the request level
-            # api_response = await api_instance.get_virtual_document_rows(scope, code, source, result_type, effective_at, as_at=as_at, page=page, limit=limit, filter=filter, opts=opts)
+        # api_response =  api_instance.get_virtual_document_rows(scope, code, source, result_type, effective_at, as_at=as_at, page=page, limit=limit, filter=filter, opts=opts)

         # [EARLY ACCESS] GetVirtualDocumentRows: Get Virtual Document Rows
-            api_response = await api_instance.get_virtual_document_rows(scope, code, source, result_type, effective_at, as_at=as_at, page=page, limit=limit, filter=filter)
+        api_response = api_instance.get_virtual_document_rows(scope, code, source, result_type, effective_at, as_at=as_at, page=page, limit=limit, filter=filter)
         pprint(api_response)

     except ApiException as e:
         print("Exception when calling StructuredResultDataApi->get_virtual_document_rows: %s\n" % e)

-asyncio.run(main())
+main()
 ```

 ### Parameters